WilliamBonvini/williambonvini.github.io/home/index.md

 ---
 # Abstract

-{% marginfigure 'profile_pic' 'assets/imgs_home/profile_sea.jpg' 'A photograph of William in 2021, while dealing with some wind.' %}
+{% marginfigure 'profile_pic' 'assets/imgs_home/propic.jpg' 'William in 2023' %}

 Hi everyone, my name is William Bonvini an this is my personal website.
 I'm a Computer Science graduate from Politecnico di Milano, currently interested in *Topic Modeling* and *Reinforcement Learning* applications.